altanaldeniz/2-Player-Pig-Game/README.md

 <h4>Hold</h4>
 Hold button simply stores all of your points and ends your turn.
 You can't hold when you have 0 points.<br>
 First player to get 50 points wins the game.
 Good luck.<br>

+(HTML and CSS files are from Jonas Schmedtmann's Udemy course)